Example Computer-Assisted Collaboration Projects

 This is an effort to celebrate the winter season by sharing stories, songs, poems, illustrations, and photographs from students all of ages, teachers, and schools around the world.
 Once they have gathered all of the winter stories in a Google Slides presentation, they plan to create a digital eBook to publish and share with our friends around the world.

 This site is an example of using resources like Tackk and Google Docs to start a project with little or no out-of-pocket costs.
 It makes it easy to experiment and try multiple ideas.

-GLOBE is dedicated to environmental studies, the core collection of this Instructional Resource Center.
+GLOBE is dedicated to environmental studies, a core collection of this Internet Resource Center.

 CIESE has collected some exemplary global computer-assisted collaboration projects.
 This set is intrinsically global because the outcomes depend on comparisons from environments around the world.
 Key examples: circumference of the globe and the impact of living near the equator; boiling points in different places; the role of craters in various settings; and the contents of ponds.
 Students actually become true scientists and enjoy collaboration with their colleagues all over the globe.

 Pernille Ripp, a seventh grade teacher at Oregon Middle School in Wisconsin, took "a spark of an idea" — to connect students and teachers worldwide by reading one single book aloud — and turned it into a successful global collaboration project.